ruxpendp/bitcal/README.md

 _Documentation coming soon!
 In the meantime check out `defaultConfig.json` to see what is possible.
 You can create your own `views`, `eventBuckets`, `timeStamps`, and `offsets` in `config.json`._

 ## Future Plans
-* More user-friendly onboarding
-  * Menu item button to login
-  * Auto refresh calendars on first login
 * Config to indicate which calendar an event comes from
 * Color coded calendars/events?
 * Test coverage